-- 1. In the system tray on the Windows taskbar, right-click the Stonesoft VPN Client icon, then select Properties. - Click the Certificates tab.

-- Right-click the certificate and select Change Key Passphrase.
-The Change Key Passphrase dialog box opens. - Enter the current passphrase and the new passphrase in both fields provided, and click OK.
+- 1) In the system tray on the Windows taskbar, right-click the Forcepoint VPN Client icon, then select Properties. - Click the Certificates tab. - Right-click the certificate and select Change Key Passphrase. - 4) Enter the current passphrase and the new passphrase in both fields provided, and click OK.